jchapin/capitaltechnologyservices.github.io/_posts/2016-08-26-converting-from-heroku-postgresql-to-google-cloud-sql.md

     This is tedious if you have a large collection of tables, but can be made easier by using a regular expression to hunt out and replace lines beginning with ```^SELECT```.
+1. Remove the ```schema_migrations``` table you're going to migrate the database to its current schema version using the typical rake task.
+So you do not have to insert these records in the import file.
 1. Add the "mysql2" gem to your Gemfile.
 1.  ```bundle install```
 1. Open your config/database.yml file and add the details of the new MySQL